 You might be wondering, why so?
 There are two main reasons:

-- In older macOS versions in which the removal is possible, it is protected by System Integrity Protection (SIP).
+- In older macOS versions (Big Sur or older) in which the removal is possible, it is protected by System Integrity Protection (SIP) — a macOS feature that protects system files and folders from modification, even by the root user or administrator in order to prevent a user from damaging system processes.
 You can delete it by disabling SIP, but every time you install a macOS update, Safari will be put back on your Mac.

-- In newer macOS versions, such as macOS Monterey, Ventura, and Sonoma, the binary file remains even if you disable SIP.
+- In newer macOS versions, such as macOS Monterey or later, the binary file remains even if you disable SIP.
 It is done for security reasons since deleting any built-in app can severely damage the system.

 Nonetheless, it’s possible to deep-clean some parts of Safari with an app like CleanMyMac.
 You can reset Safari browser with the Applications tool in CleanMyMac.
 It’s a Mac cleaning app that has a reset option for apps, and it will wipe clean all your plug-ins, history, and cache.

-How to reset Safari on macOS Sequoia, Sonoma, Ventura, and Monterey
+How to reset Safari on macOS Monterey or later

 If you are ready to reset Safari, follow these steps:

-- Download and install CleanMyMac (click here to download it) and open the app.
+- Get your free CleanMyMac trial and open the app.

 - In the top menu, choose CleanMyMac and go to Settings > Ignore List > Uninstaller.